Draft list of permitted indications - closed for comment

-- The 'free-text field' in the Electronic Listing Facility (ELF) will be removed in January 2018.
+- The 'free-text field' in the Electronic Listing Facility (ELF) will be removed.

 - Sponsors of all new medicines listed under section 26A of the Therapeutic Goods Act 1989 will be required to select their product indications from the list of permitted indications.

 - There will be a 3 year transition period for sponsors of existing listed medicines to re-list using permitted indications.
 This will include an 18 month 'fee-free' period for sponsors to transition existing listing products to ensure compliance with the new legislative requirements.

 - There will be a process for sponsors to apply for new indications to be added to the list of permitted indications.
-An application fee of approximately $1,000 will apply from January 2018.
+An application fee will apply once the reform has been implemented.